ntufar/sec/README.md

 # SEC 10-K Report Downloader

-A comprehensive Python package for downloading and converting SEC 10-K reports to PDF format.
-This tool provides an easy-to-use interface for accessing SEC filings and converting them into readable PDF documents.
+A comprehensive Python package for downloading and converting SEC 10-K reports to PDF and HTML formats.
+This tool provides an easy-to-use interface for accessing SEC filings and converting them into readable PDF documents or clean HTML files.

 ## Features

 - 📥 **Download 10-K Reports**: Automatically download SEC 10-K filings for any publicly traded company
 - 📄 **PDF Conversion**: Convert downloaded reports to professionally formatted PDF documents
+- 🌐 **HTML Extraction**: Extract clean, readable HTML from SEC 10-K documents
 - 🔍 **Company Search**: Search and list available company tickers from the SEC database
 - ⚙️ **Configurable**: Highly configurable with YAML configuration files
 - 📊 **Batch Processing**: Download multiple companies' reports in a single operation